aliciajcampbell/actitect/README.md

 metafile should be stored at `./data/raw/meta/metadata.csv`.
 If different file locations are necessary, see [Step 2.1: Data Pre-Processing](#step-21-data-pre-processing).
 ```
-aktiRBD/ (the main folder of your experiment)
+aktiRBD_experiment/ (the main folder of your experiment)
-  ├── akitRBD_codebase (the cloned repo)
+  ├── aktiRBD (the cloned repo)
   │     ├── README.md
   │     ├── src/
   │     ├── ...